The Imaging Rescue Study | Bracken Case Study

 How Bracken Solved It

-Bracken embedded directly within the client's clinical and operations team — functioning as a cross-functional extension of their imaging leadership.
+Bracken immediately embedded within the client's clinical and operations team — becoming a cross-functional extension of their staff rather than an external consultant.

 Vendor Transition Management

-Bracken took over full management of the new imaging CRO from kick-off, collaborating to define timelines, develop a new read charter, and ensure complete alignment with the study protocol.
+Took over full vendor management, working collaboratively with the new imaging CRO to define timelines, develop a new charter, and design a read process aligned with the protocol and regulatory requirements.

 Reader Selection & Training